Why we're installing smart meters

-The energy industry is working to find a solution to this issue and it is expected that a software upgrade at the end of 2018 will reinstate the smart metering capabilities.
+The energy industry is working to find a solution to this issue and it is expected that a software upgrade during the second half of 2019 will reinstate the smart metering capabilities.
 So those customers with a SMETS1 meter will still enjoy the benefits of a smart meter when they switch supplier.

 10. What are my rights as a business owner when it comes to smart meters?

-We adhere to the Smart Metering Installation Code of Practice (SMICoP).
+We have signed up to the Smart Metering Installation Code of Practice (SMICoP).
 This shows our commitment to providing you with a great service, including: our commitment to providing you with a great service, including: